 When is the best time to visit Munnar?

 Personally, I always avoid peak times to travel.
-I always find this makes hotel prices go up threefold and the place are so busy you can’t really enjoy them!
+I always find this makes hotel prices go up threefold and the place is so busy you can’t really enjoy it!
 But, it couldn’t be helped this time.

 While I was visiting, it was a Navratri Festival in October and so a lot of domestic tourists were visiting Munnar over this time.
 That made the roads extremely busy as well.